doraeneko/kanjiban/README.md

 # kanjiban
-A sokoban clone written in Rust. s
+A sokoban clone written in Rust.